g-rov/lausm/README.md

 v2. https://github.com/g-rov/lausm

-The code was updated to Python 3.
-The libraries and dependencies were updated to recent versions.

 > GR

+Changelog:
+- Added Windows support.
+- The code was updated to Python 3.
+- The libraries and dependencies were updated to recent versions.
+- Added multiple scalar field support and export options.
+- Fixed consistensy of plots.

 v1. https://github.com/catactg/sum